The Vyne: 18th century

 Chaloner Chute did not live to see his rebuilding completed.
-A century later, his descendant embarked on a process of "Gothicisation."
-In this process he was influenced by his friend Horatio Walpole, who had developed the innovative romantic Gothic style at his own country home, Strawberry Hill in Twickenham.
+A century later, his descendant, John Chute, embarked on a process of "Gothicisation."
+In this process he was influenced by his friend Horace Walpole, who had developed the innovative romantic Gothic style at his own country home, Strawberry Hill in Twickenham.

 Many of the alterations and additions executed under Walpole's advice were replacements of old Tudor features which had been removed during the previous classical re-modelling, notably the battlements and towers.
 The chief alterations were to the chapel, and in the best romantic Gothic style, the creation of a tomb house adjoining it.
 That the tomb house was dedicated to a man buried elsewhere and that no one was to be interred in a vault beneath was seen as no impediment to the creation of a mausoleum designed to enhance the Gothic atmosphere of the chapel and house.
 Walpole, although the leading arbiter of good taste, was not allowed to have full control of the re-modelling and many of his suggestions for architectural reform at The Vyne went unheeded.

 19th century

 During the 19th century, the house underwent minor changes and alterations.
 A sense of uniformity was given by the addition of bay windows to the two extending wings of the south front.
 This gave the unsymmetrical south front the classical cohesion it had hitherto lacked.
 Here, Walpole's influence is stronger than anywhere other in the mansion.
 At his instigation, towers were replaced by gables.
+In 1842, William Wiggett, who sought to preserve the historic character of the house, acquired furniture and paintings related to John Chute at the sale of the estate of Horace Walpole at Strawberry Hill.

+James Austen was vicar of Sherborne St John and the Austen brothers were friends of the Chute family.
+They hunted with John Chute and the Austen family sometimes visited the Vyne.